pavango/html-basic-math/README.md

 # html-basic-math
-Simple html to perform basic mathematic operation
+Simple html to perform basic mathematic operation.

 > I've created this project to learn basic html and javascript.